PAPERZILLA

 Smart Matching

-Separate must-read papers from background noise
+Separate must-read research from background noise

 Angle: a relevance engine for your research, not keyword alerts with summaries